 I also had a very easy pregnancy.
 I didn’t really suffer any hormone imbalances, I kinda breezed through it.
 And my birth experience was very positive.
-I had a planned c-section because there was risk of my chunky baby getting stuck (and she did anyway), and my recovery was phenomenal.
+I had a planned c-section because there was a risk of my chunky baby getting stuck (and she did anyway), and my recovery was phenomenal.
 I mean, I was getting told off by the nurses for not using my Pethidine drip, but I literally had no pain.
-I was up and walking the next day, as if I hadn’t just had major surgery.
+I was up and walking the next day as if I hadn’t just had major surgery.
 And it wasn’t until weeks afterwards, talking to other mothers, that I realised my experience actually wasn’t normal.

 And I decided then and there I needed to help other women.
 I wanted them to have the same joyful, easy time I had, which is why I like to focus on seeing women.
-Pregnancy and birth brings HUGE changes in a women’s life, HUGE, and they need support through that.
+Pregnancy and birth bring HUGE changes in a women’s life, HUGE, and they need support through that.

 I’ve been a Neurofeedback practitioner for 6 years now, and I still love every second of it.
 I still train when I feel like I need one, and I am just as passionate about it.